 In Connecticut, nonprofits need approval from their municipality and the Division of Special Revenue to hold a raffle.
 Rules cover who can host, the prizes, and how proceeds must be used.

 Especially when hosting a specific type of raffle such as a cow chip raffle drawing or golf ball drop raffle, you want to look into regulations and authorized prizes.
+Learn how to host your raffle in 11 easy steps

 A raffle involves selling tickets for a chance to win, while a drawing (like a door prize) is free to enter.
 Both activities require permits in Connecticut.